 - Vital records

 A. We have copies of birth and death registers for some Kansas counties for ca. 1885 to 1911 and marriage records for some counties up to ca. 1913.
 See our county records web page for a county-by-county list of records available on microfilm.
-Some of these are being indexed on the Family Search website: births, marriages, deaths.
+Some of these are available on the Family Search website: marriages.

 Official birth and death certificates from July 1, 1911, and marriage certificates from May 1, 1913, are available from the Kansas Department of Health and Environment, Office of Vital Statistics, 1000 SW Jackson St., Suite 120, Topeka, Kansas 66612-2221; 785-296-1400, FAX 785-296-8075.
 Access to these records is restricted in Kansas.